Ooo Wee. It don’t get no betta dan dis Cher. This

 Some people go through all kinds of commotion trying

-Lastly, I used to cook crawfish and just add corn and potatoes
+Lastly, I used to cook crawfish and just add corn and

-are the directions.
+all this, here are the directions.

 Fill the pot with the